Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 ### Scarecrows

-If at least one character has a passive Wisdom (Perception) score of 11 or higher, read:
+If at least one character has a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 11 or higher, read:

 > [!readaloud]
 >
 > A scarecrow lurches into view.
 Its sackcloth eyes and rictus are ripe with malevolence, and its gut is stuffed with dead ravens.
 It has long, rusted knives for claws.
 ^0db

 If more than one [[5.
 Mechanics/Bestiary/Construct/Scarecrow.md\|scarecrow]] is present, the others are close by.
-If none of the characters has a passive Wisdom (Perception) score of 11 or higher, the scarecrows catch the party by surprise.
+If none of the characters has a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 11 or higher, the scarecrows catch the party by surprise.

 [[4.
 World Almanac/NPCs/Baba Lysaga.md\|Baba Lysaga]] (see chapter 10, area U3) crafted these scarecrows to hunt down and kill ravens and wereravens.
 The scarecrows are imbued with evil spirits and delight in murdering anyone they encounter.